Veronishi/labelText/examples/how_to_use/README.md

 ## Create your sentence label
 A sentence label is a rectangle that contains a sentence and has a label (such as question, answer, ... ).
 With these Labelme will be able to group words into sentences.

 To create a Rectangle go on top menu then _edit_ then _create rectangle_ or use shortcut Ctrl+R.
 ![](images/create_rectangle.png)

-While in create mode you can't select polygons.
+While in create mode, you can't select polygons.
 To go in selection mode go on top menu  then _edit_ than _edit polygons_ or press Ctrl+J.
 ![](images/edit_polygons.png)

 >**_Tip:_** make sure to do this passage before you use the tesseract button.